 Is your Chrome browser showing Downloading Proxy Script at the bottom left corner and not loading web pages?
 The reason for the error is the Automatic Proxy Detection feature in Windows.

 Though not a big deal, the Downloading Proxy Script error makes the web pages take forever to load.
 It might also slow down Chrome overtime while causing problems with extensions, video playback, file downloading, etc.

-One interesting thing I observed about this error is that once a website is loaded, it works just fine along with any other additional internet browsing activities until you close the Chrome browser.
+One interesting thing I observed about this error is that once a website is loaded, it works fine until you close the Chrome browser.

 When you re-open Chrome, the same Downloading Proxy Script problem persists.
-It’s just the first connection that takes a long time to connect due to the automatic proxy configuration in Windows.
-Even reinstalling Chrome doesn’t fix the issue.
+Put simply; the first connection takes a long time to connect due to the automatic proxy configuration in Windows.
+If you are wondering, even reinstalling Chrome doesn’t fix the issue.

-The good thing is, you can easily fix downloading proxy script error.
+The good thing is that you can quickly fix downloading proxy script error.
 All it takes is a few clicks.
 Let me show you how to do it.

-Disabling automatic LAN detection in Windows doesn’t affect regular browsing.
-Even if it does, you can enable automatic LAN detection easily.
+Disabling automatic proxy detection in Windows doesn’t affect regular browsing.
+If it does, you can enable it back just as quickly.

 Fix Chrome Downloading Proxy Script Error